-- Review the format for an informal letter, including date, greeting, and closing.
+Step 1: Review the format for an informal letter, including date, greeting and closing.

-- Review what makes a good letter in their own voice: their opening idea, the body of the letter, which should contain several paragraphs with their ideas and evidence, and their concluding thoughts.
+Step 2: Review what makes a good letter in their own voice: their opening idea, the body of the letter containing several paragraphs with their ideas and evidence, and their concluding thoughts.

-- Ask your students to write a draft letter to their chosen poet, telling him or her what in the poem spoke to them and asking questions relating to how the poet wrote this poem and how he or she writes others.
+Step 3: Ask each student to write a draft letter on their computer addressed to their chosen poet, telling him/her what in the poem spoke to them, and asking questions relating to how the poet wrote this poem and writes others.

-- If they do not finish this draft, they can continue to write for homework.
-Or if you prefer, they can do the entire draft as homework.
+Step 4: If they do not finish this draft, students can continue to write for homework or continue in another class session.
+Or, if you prefer, they can do the entire draft as homework.

 Peer Review: Mirroring Activity

-When your students have finished writing their first drafts:
+When your students have finished writing their first drafts, do the following:

-- Place your students in heterogeneous groups of three—or in their usual writing groups, if you do peer review regularly.
+Step 1: Place your students in heterogeneous groups of three (or in their usual writing groups, if you do peer review regularly).

-- Ask students in each group to exchange letters so they each have someone else’s letter.
+Step 2: Ask students in each group to exchange letters so they each have someone else’s.

-- The writer should take notes and incorporate helpful comments, especially those about how the reader’s interpretation differed from the writer’s intent.
+Step 6: The writer should take notes and incorporate helpful comments, especially those where the reader’s interpretation differed from the writer’s intent.

-- Continue the process in each group until all three people have had their letters read back to them and they've recorded helpful comments.
+Step 7: Continue the process in each group until all three people have had their letters read back to them and recorded helpful comments.